fastred/Optimizing-Swift-Build-Times/README.md

 Until Xcode 10, it was common to enable [Whole Module Optimization](https://github.com/fastred/Optimizing-Swift-Build-Times/blob/ce6da1f3a47220259c3924df62f44f06bc45e222/README.md#whole-module-optimization) to speed up Debug builds.
 It was a workaround that's no longer needed in Xcode 10!

-Currently, the recommended setup is to have `Incremental` `Compilation Mode` used in Debug builds and `Whole Module` `Compilation Mode` in Release builds.
-Also, `No Optimization` should be chosen for `Optimization Level` in Debug builds.
+Currently, the recommended setup is to have `Incremental` `Compilation Mode` set for Debug builds and `Whole Module` for Release builds.
+Also, `No Optimization` should be chosen for `Optimization Level` of Debug builds.

 <img src="assets/compilation-and-optimization@2x.png" width="551">